ridgetinez/course-survey-project/README.md

 # Contributing

 We're going to adopt best practices for git.
 This pretty much means we'll be working on branches and merging them when we're done with our feature.
-For more information (and how to be a beast with git), read chapters 3 & 4 of [this git tutorial](https://www.learnenough.com/git-tutorial#sec-branching_and_merging).

-We're going to the main MASTER branch, and then when you're working on - say, the SurveyController module and views - you'll branch out, and then merge back in when you've completed it.
+We're going to the main MASTER branch.
+When we work on a different section we'll branch out, and then merge back in when completed it.

 WORKFLOW
 ========